Elizabeth Elliott (paediatrician)

-Elizabeth Jane Elliott is an Australian clinician scientist.
-She is a Member of the Order of Australia (AM), for services to paediatrics and child health, as well as an Elected Fellow of the Australian Academy of Health and Medical Science (AAHMS), Fellow of the Royal Society of NSW, and Fellow of the Academy of Child and Adolescent Health.
+Elizabeth Jane Elliott is an Australian clinician scientist and paediatrician.
+She is an Officer of the Order of Australia (AO), for services to paediatrics and child health, as well as an Elected Fellow of the Australian Academy of Health and Medical Science (AAHMS), Fellow of the Royal Society of NSW, and Fellow of the Academy of Child and Adolescent Health.
 She was the first female to win the James Cook Medal, awarded by the Royal Society of NSW for contributions to human welfare.
 She is a Distinguished Professor of paediatrics at the University of Sydney and a Consultant Paediatrician at the Sydney Children’s Hospitals Network, Westmead, and regarded as a "pioneer in fetal alcohol spectrum disorder, advocacy and patient care".

 Elliott is the Founder and Director of the Australian Paediatric Surveillance Unit, which conducts research on rare childhood diseases.
 She has a national and international reputation in research, has held two prestigious Practitioner Fellowships from the NHMRC (National Health and Medical Research Council of Australia) and currently holds a Medical Research Futures Fund Next Generation Fellowship.

 Early life

 Elliott was raised in a family of medical practitioners, with a mother who worked with disabled children and a father who was an obstetrician and gynaecologist.
 Her maternal grandfather was an ANZAC who landed at Gallipoli on 25 April 1915 and set up resources for mobile medical clinics.
 Her paternal grandfather delivered Australia's first surviving quadruplets in Bellingen NSW.
 She worked in her first paediatric job at Blacktown Hospital and then worked in the UK in the 1980s.
 Elliott went to SCEGGS Darlinghurst for her high school education and the Women's College within the University of Sydney, where she was the Senior Student.
-She obtained her MBBS, MPhil in Public Health and a research Doctorate in medicine from University of Sydney.
+She obtained her MB BS, MPhil in Public Health and a research Doctorate in medicine from University of Sydney.
 She is a Fellow of the Royal College of Paediatrics and Child Health, UK (FRCPCH); the Royal College of Physicians, London (FRCP); and the Royal Australasian College of Physicians (FRACP).